Pankaj4398/Pankaj4398/README.md

 ✔️ I am **Pankaj Kumar**, currently pursuing my bachelors from ADGITM Affiliate to GGSIPU, Delhi in *Computer and Science Engineering*. <br>

 ✔️ I am interested in development and have contributed to some open-source organisations .
-I also enjoy doing competitive programming. <br>
+I also enjoy DSA. <br>

 ✔️ I am learning backend web development in springboot.<br>